European Immigrant Birthplace Records

 About the European Immigrant Birthplace Records

-Either the individual was married or died there or resided in the listed community, even for a brief time, before moving elsewhere.
+The individuals enumerated in the database had some connection to the community with which they are listed.
+The person was married or died in that community or resided in the listed community, even for a brief time, before moving elsewhere.

 The names of females in the database may be married or maiden surnames.
 Some of the womens’ surnames contain the Polish feminine grammatical endings (-ska or -cka) so be sure to search under both versions (i.e. Korzeniecki and Korzeniecka).

 Some of the names are spelled incorrectly.
-They may have been anglicized or contain common errors made by record keepers who were native speakers of Polish.
+They may have been anglicized or contain common errors made by record keepers.
 Some names are dialect versions of surnames.
 Check all possibilities!